-The estimated amounts described above are recognized in the consolidated statement of Profit or Loss within "Product net sales" as a reduction of gross sales, and within "Trade and other payables" in the consolidated statements of financial position.
+The estimated amounts described above are recognized in the consolidated statements of profit or loss and the consolidated statements of other comprehensive income (loss) within "Product net sales" as a reduction of gross sales, and within "Trade and other payables" in the consolidated statements of financial position.
 They are subject to regular review and adjustment as appropriate based on the most recent data available to management.
 Each of the above items require significant estimates, judgement and information obtained from external sources.
 If management's estimates differ from actual results, we will record adjustments that would affect product sales in the period of adjustment.

-2.17.2 Collaborations and license agreements
+2.18 Collaborations and license agreements